Elry/ts-mongo-cluster/README.md

 ```

 ## nosql
-Using MongoDB atlas with a temporary user to query the celebreak cluster created.
+Using MongoDB atlas with a temporary user to query the cluster created.
 The schemas on the cluster are minimal for the challenge only